 How to transform a sock and a soup can into a pen holder for the holidays?

 First, gather all the items together.
 Cut the top of the sock off.

-Measure sock with can, cut one inch longer.
+Measure the sock with can, and cut one inch longer.

-Make sure there is Mod Podge at the top, inside, and bottom of the can.
-Then, add the paper clips to hold the sock in place while drying on the top.
+Make sure Mod Podge is at the top, inside, and bottom of the can.
+Then, add the paper clips to hold the sock while drying on top.
 Use as many paper clips as you need to keep the sock fabric down while drying.
-On the bottom lay the sock end on the bottom and add more Mod Podge.
+On the bottom, lay the sock end on the bottom and add more Mod Podge.
 Then, lay it on a surface to dry.

 Now let the soup can dry completely overnight.